intercloud/gobinsec/README.md

 In this later case, the vulnerability is considered exposed.
 You should check manually if release date of the dependency is in the date range of the vulnerability or not.
 You can then ignore vulnerability adding its ID in the configuration *ignore* list.

 Sometimes, vulnerabilities have no version or date range.
 This is the case when vulnerability affects a given software (a Linux distribution for instance).
 In this case, vulnerability condition appears as a question mark and we consider that dependency is not affected.
-You can change this behavior pssing `-strict` option on command line or in configuration.
+You can change this behavior passing `-strict` option on command line or in configuration.
 In this case you will have to check manually and ignore such vulnerabilities.

 ## Data source